Professor of Music (Piano)

 - F.R.N.C.M., Royal Northern College of Music, Manchester, 2000

-- M.M. in piano and violin, Federal University of Rio de Janeiro, 1968
+- M.M., Master of Music, Federal University of Rio de Janeiro, 1968

 Arnaldo Cohen graduated from the Federal University of Rio de Janeiro with an honors degree in both piano and violin, while studying for an engineering degree.
 He became a professional violinist in the Rio de Janeriro Opera House Orchestra but continued his piano studies with Jacques Klein, a disciple of William Kapell, and later with Bruno Seidlhofer and Dieter Weber.
 He was the first-prize winner of the 1972 Busoni International Piano Competition.